 Stock market investors as a whole tend to rotate their worries and fixations.
-At times they place heightened importance on economic releases such as unemployment, consumer confidence, exchange rates, or inflation, at other times the focus is on factors that will impact the economy and stock prices.
-We’ve recently seen this include the Covid19 vaccine availability, natural resource scarcity, and interest rates.
+At times they place heightened importance on economic releases such as unemployment, consumer confidence, exchange rates, or inflation, at other times the focus is on other factors that will impact the economy and stock prices.
+We’ve recently seen these other factors include Covid19 vaccine availability, natural resource scarcity, and interest rates.

 The current fixation is inflation.
 Is this worry appropriate under the current circumstances?
 We’ll explore this with an eye toward where further price increases may come from.

 The market's current fixation is on inflation - more specifically it’s on something called demand-pull inflation.
 Equity investors have become nervous that the money that continues to be created in trillion-dollar increments will pull prices upward as the increased ability or desire to spend remains in place.
-Demand-pull, which in the most simple terms means increased availability of money (wage increases, stimulus checks, higher employment levels) can spark inflation for various reasons.
-The primary causes that many view are at work now are money supply expansion, the growing economy, inflation expectations, government spending, and asset price increases.
+Demand-pull, which in the most simple terms means increased availability of money (wage increases, stimulus checks, higher employment levels) can spark inflation causing demand.
+The primary concerns that many view are at work now are money supply expansion, the growing economy, inflation expectations, government spending, and asset price increases.

-Outside of the demand-pull theory, there are also supply-driven shortages caused by shutdowns that have driven up prices on lumber, paint, electronics, cars, and more.
+Outside of the demand-pull theory, there are also supply-driven shortages caused by shutdowns and uneven demand that have driven up prices on lumber, paint, electronics, cars, and more.
 These are viewed as more temporary.

 Causes of Demand-Pull Inflation

-Money Supply Expansion: If there is an excess of money created and in circulation, prices of goods and services are bid up as demand for those goods and services are bid up.
+Money Supply Expansion- If there is an excess of money created and in circulation, prices of goods and services are bid up as demand for those goods and services increases.
 The same effect is created if interest rates are low and credit is easy; in these cases, more people have the ability to purchase a limited amount of goods.

-The chart below shows the growth of M2, a money supply measure which is a measure of cash, bank deposits, and other “cash-like” instruments such as money market accounts.
+The chart below shows the growth of M2, a money supply measure that includes cash, bank deposits, and other “cash-like” instruments such as money market accounts.
 The chart covers the period from February 2006 through February 2021.
 There is a very steep spike in the supply of M2 beginning in March of last year.
 The chart is not current as the Federal Reserve discontinued reporting this popular data series.

-The chart below is a measure of quarterly GDP and demonstrates just how remarkably strong the economic growth has been.
+The chart below is of quarterly GDP and demonstrates just how remarkably strong the economic growth has been.

-Inflation Expectations: Last month there was a dramatic increase in the price of used cars (10%), lumber prices have been climbing as well.
-Overall the consumer price index (CPI) has been surprising the markets by being higher than expected.
-Seeing actual measured inflation along with the increased money supply and economic growth causes consumers to buy sooner rather than later.
-This increases demand and of course this demand pulls prices up.
+Inflation Expectations- Last month there was a dramatic increase in the price of used cars (10%), lumber prices have been climbing as well.
+Overall the consumer price index (CPI) has been surprised the markets by being even higher than expected.
+Seeing reported inflation tick up along with the increased money supply and economic growth causes consumers to buy sooner rather than later.
+This increases demand and of course, this demand pulls prices up.

 The excerpt below is from the Bureau of Labor Statistics (BLS) released in mid-May.
 It highlights that the increase in used car prices for April 2021 is the highest ever recorded.

-Government Spending: Increased spending increases demand for both raw materials and products.
-For example, if there are government-led infrastructure projects that require copper and steel, the cost for these may increase, which would then increase the cost of the manufacturing of homes, cars, and electronics that use the same raw materials.
+Government Spending- Increased spending increases demand for both raw materials and products.
+For example, if there are government-led infrastructure projects that require copper and steel, the cost for these may increase, this would then increase the cost of manufacturing homes, cars, and electronics that use the same raw materials.
 When those costs are passed along, it contributes to consumer inflation.